michaelheilmann/idlib-file-system/integrating-into-cmake-projects.md

 ```
 FetchContent_MakeAvailable(idlib-file-system)
 ```
-And you can use *IdLib File System* linking the library target `idlib-file-system` to a target `<target>`
+And you can use *IdLib File System* by linking the library target `idlib-file-system` to a target `<target>`
 ```
 target_link_libraries(my-target idlib-file-system)
 ```
-and by adding the include-directove
+and by adding the include-directive
 ```
 #include "idlib/file_system.h"
 ```